 A CM can only obtain the aerospace PCB assembly certification if it displays an emphasis on risk management, meets special requirements, adopts proven production processes, eliminates issues, and passes any audits (Saline Lectronics earned a Best in Class honor during its AS9100 audit in the past).
 AS9100 is the globally recognized standard for aerospace industry electronics production and manufacture.

 - Defense Industry Certification – ITAR

 The defense industry certification, International Traffic in Arms Regulation (ITAR), controls defense and military technologies to ensure national security.
-To import and export any electronics involved in the defense industry, a CM must have valid ITAR certification.
+To import and export any electronics involved in the defense industry, a military PCB assembly manufacturer must have valid ITAR certification.
 To achieve this certification, a CM must meet strict registration requirements, such as maintaining manufacture records and documentation.
 The U.S. Department of State is in charge of approving registration requests and certifying qualifying contract manufacturers.

 - General Certification – ISO 9001

 The ISO 9000 family of certificates deals with general quality management across multiple industries and business sizes.
 ISO 9001 is accepted around the world as the quality management system standard necessary to show that a manufacturer has implemented and maintained an effective and efficient quality management system.
 ISO 9000 registration requires proof that the CM consistently meets specific customer requirements, and that the company is always striving to improve and optimize product quality.

 The Takeaway: Always Ask to See Certifications Before Signing a Contract